yigit-denktas/Youtube-playlist-to-formatted-text/README.md

     *   Wait for the processing to complete.
 Progress will be shown in the progress bar and status display.
     *   The output files will be saved to the locations you specified.

-> YouTube playlist used for example file : https://www.youtube.com/playlist?list=PLmHVyfmcRKyx1KSoobwukzf1Nf-Y97Rw0
+> YouTube playlist used for example files : https://www.youtube.com/playlist?list=PLmHVyfmcRKyx1KSoobwukzf1Nf-Y97Rw0